c4arl0s/13Plumbing/README.md

 HEAD is now at 5659978 Add a pink block of color
 ```

-Now, **.git/HEAD** should contain a commit ID instead of a branch.
+Now, .git/HEAD should contain a commit ID instead of a branch.
 This tells Git that we are in a detached HEAD state.
-Regardless of what state you are in, the **git checkout** comman will always record the checked-out reference in **.git/HEAD**.
+Regardless of what state you are in, the git checkout command will always record the checked-out reference in .git/HEAD.

-Let's get back to our **master** branch before moving on:
+Let's get back to our master branch before moving on:

 ```console
 Mon Jul 20 ~/iOS/RysGitTutorialRepository